Nocksoft/Author-Box-by-Nocksoft/readme.txt

 == Description ==
 Adds a modern customizable author info box at the end of your posts and implements support for local avatars.
+You can display a simple author bio box in your posts and pages to show your readers and followers who you are.
+Your blog will become even more personal and authentic.
 This plugin is available in German and English language.

 == Features ==
-* Adds author box at the end of posts
+* Adds a simple lightweight Author Box at the end of your posts with a short description about the author
-* Adds support for local avatars
+* Adds support for local avatars for authors so that you dont need to use an Gravatar account
+* Option for displaying a link to an own "About Me Page" in Author Box for post authors
-* Adds shortcode for author box
+* Adds shortcode for Author Box so that you can insert a Author Box anywhere you want
+* Allows to hide the author box of default WordPress theme

 == Setup ==
-* Install plugin
+* Install plugin.
-* (optional) Go to settings -> Author Box to setup global settings like font sizes or other settings like look of avatars
+* (optional) Go to "Settings" -> "Author Box" to setup global settings like font sizes or other settings like look of avatars.
-* Go to user profiles to enter biographical info
+* Go to user profiles to enter biographical info.
-* (optional) Go to user profiles to tick local avatars and enter a URL to you personal avatar
+* (optional) Go to user profiles to tick local avatars and enter a URL to you personal avatar.
-* (optional) Go to user profiles to enter other informations about the author
+* (optional) Go to user profiles to enter other informations about the author.

 == Shortcode ==
 `[authorbox]`